adarnimrod/unbound/README.rst

 Unbound
 #######

 Provision the Unbound DNS resolver.
+The configuration from this role is log to syslog, DNSSEC and use the conf.d directory.
+To add your own configuration, add a template at :code:`template/unbound/conf.d/*.conf`.

 Requirements
 ------------